-If you do have to reduce your payments temporarily, it’s worth having a rough idea of how much you’ll need to live on in retirement and what impact this will have on your income when you stop work.
+If you do have to reduce your pension payments temporarily, it’s worth having a rough idea of how much you’ll need to live on in retirement and what impact this will have on your income when you stop work.
 Our article How much should I save for retirement? can help you work out what you should ideally be saving each month.

 Given these uncertain times, It’s also worth thinking about how you’d cope financially if you have to retire early.
 Find out more in our article How can I manage the financial impact of early retirement.

 Check your State Pension entitlement

 Remember to factor in the State Pension which is currently £203.85 a week in the 2023/24 tax year (£10,600.20 per year) based on 35 years of National Insurance Contributions.

-If you don’t have 35 qualifying years of National Insurance contributions, you’ll get an amount based on the number of years you have paid in, unless you’ve got less than 10 years of contributions, in which case you won’t normally qualify for any State Pension.
+If you don’t have enough qualifying years of National Insurance contributions, you’ll get an amount based on the number of years you have paid in, unless you’ve got less than 10 years of contributions, in which case you won’t normally qualify for any State Pension.